 The Regulations should specify who has the authority to obligate the LLC contractually or to empower others to do so.
 LLC Act § 2.21B provides that all officers, agents, Managers and Members of an LLC, as among themselves and the LLC, have such authority in the management of the LLC as may be provided in its Regulations or as may be determined by resolution of the Managers or, to the extent to which management is reserved to them, the Members.
 LLC Act § 2.21C provides that the following are agents of an LLC: (1) any officer or other agent who is vested with actual or apparent authority; (2) each Manager (to the extent that management of the LLC is vested in that Manager); and (3) each Member (to the extent that management of the LLC has been reserved to that Member).
-LLC Act § 2.21D provides than an act (including the execution of an instrument in the name of the LLC) for the purpose of apparently carrying on in ratios; since this may or may not be appropriate, it is critical that the regulations properly set forth the appropriate standard for what constitutes a majority.
+LLC Act § 2.21D provides than an act (including the execution of an instrument in the name of the LLC) for the purpose of apparently carrying on in the usual way the business of the LLC by any of the persons named in LLC Act § 2.21C binds the LLC unless (1) the person so acting lacks authority to act for the LLC and (2) the third party with whom the LLC is dealing is aware of the actor's lack of authority.
+Lenders and others dealing with an LLC can determine with certainty who has authority to bind the LLC by reference to its Articles, Regulations and resolutions, just as in the case of a corporation.
+In routine business transactions where verification of authority is not the norm in transactions involving corporations, the same principles of apparent authority should apply in the LLC context.